prashanthmulge/Building_TCP_Sliding_Winow/README.md

 	fprintf(stderr, "Debug message here", ...);
 	fprintf(stderr, "Here's an int: %d", int_number);

 We encourage you to use gdb and valgrind.
 These tools should make debugging your code easier and using them is a valuable skill to have going forward.
-In addition, a valgrind output will be required in Lab 2.
+In addition, a valgrind output will be required in Sliding Window.

 ### Logging
 Logging can be enabled with `-l` on one host to view a log of all segments sent and received: